 Arguably one of the most important aspects of the vehicle’s performance is the engine.
 If there’s a problem with the engine, no part of the ride is enjoyable.
 That’s why it’s so disheartening to see the Check Engine Light come on and find the P0012 code with your diagnostic scanner.

-In this guide, we explain to you what the P0012 trouble code means.
-We also show you what causes this problem, the symptoms you might face and we show you possible repairs for the issue.
+In this guide, I explain to you what the P0012 trouble code means.
+I also show you what causes this problem, the symptoms you might face, and I show you possible repairs for the issue.

 Code P0012 Definition

 P0012 – Camshaft Position “A” – Timing Over-Retarded (Bank 1)

 P0012 is a generic powertrain code.
 It indicates the engine control module (ECM) has noticed that the timing of the intake camshaft for bank 1 is different from what it should be.
 The ECM is responsible for determining where this timing should be and it sends an alert whenever it is falling behind.

 This timing issue happens during either the retarding or advancing phase of the camshaft’s positioning.
 It could also present itself with other trouble codes at the same time.

 P0012 Trouble Code Symptoms

 The first signal that something is wrong normally comes because the Check Engine Light illuminates.
 However, the P0012 code can cause a multitude of other symptoms, some of which are more noticeable than others.

 Here are the most common symptoms exhibited with this condition.

 - Additional misfiring codes (such as P0300 through P0308)